LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 To this end, we introduce a new message format, which we call a _cross-chain message_ and define in this proposal the base schema of cross-chain messages.
 Specifying a unified base message schema allows all chains in the Lisk ecosystem to deserialize and read cross-chain messages.

-To achieve some of its basic functionalities, the Interoperability module uses three standard messages.
+To achieve some of its basic functionalities, the Interoperability module uses four messages.
 The first one, the _cross-chain update receipt_, is sent back to the partner chain (the chain with which the current chain is exchanging messages) whenever a cross-chain update transaction from this chain gets included.
 The cross-chain update receipt serves to update a few properties of the interoperability store, and in general to acknowledge the inclusion of cross-chain update transactions.
 The second one, the _channel terminated message_, is sent to chains which have been terminated.
 This message also updates a few properties of the interoperability store to keep them synchronized between chains.
-The last one, the registration message, is used when registering a chain on the Lisk mainchain.
+The third one, the _registration message_, is used when registering a chain on the Lisk mainchain.
 The message serves as a guarantee that the correct chain ID and network ID are used when the registration transaction is sent on the sidechain.
+The last one, the _sidechain terminated message_ is created on the Lisk mainchain when a message should be routed to a terminated or inactive chain.
+This message allows other sidechains to automatically trigger the creation of the terminated sidechain account.

 Further motivation and rationale behind the Lisk interoperability architecture is given in the general interoperability document ["Introduce Interoperability module"][base-interoperability-LIP].